YasogaN/telelight/MAINTENANCE-NOTICE.md

-This mod accepts bug fixes, compatibility fixes, and translation updates from the community.
+This mod accepts bug fixes and compatibility fixes from the community.